New medical treatments for Plantar Fasciitis & chronic heel pain

 PRP and amniotic cell injections are also a good way to stimulate healing in the chronic scar tissue domain that plantar fasciosis sufferers find themselves.
 PRP is platelet rich plasma; basically, a technician will draw your blood, spin it down in a centrifuge while you watch, then the doctor will inject this new hi-tech healing solution into your heel.
 Amniotic injections are similar, but the injection comes pre-packaged, ready for infiltration into the fascia of your heel.
 Both work really well after one of the aforementioned treatments.

 Even after all these wonderful new high-tech procedures, you still will need something to control the cause of the chronic heel pain to begin with.
-So, Stand Strong and vanquish heel pain!
+So, Stand Strong with the Stand Strong® Arch Supports and vanquish heel pain!